shawnusaf/MELODIES-MONET/docs/users_guide/supported_datasets.rst

 Supported Datasets
 ==================

-Supported Models and Observations are below.
+Supported models and observations are below.
 Please see :ref:`Adding New Datasets <develop/datasets:Adding New Datasets>` for advice on how to add new model and observational datasets to MELODIES MONET.